 Relative and kinship care

-When there are concerns for their immediate safety children and young people are placed in emergency care (also known as immediate or crisis care).
-Emergency carers may be asked to provide care of children of all ages, including infants and young children, at very short notice.
-This can occur after-hours and on weekends.
+If there are concerns for the immediate safety of children and young people, they may be placed in emergency care (also known as immediate or crisis care).
+If you’re an emergency carer, you may be asked to provide care for children of all ages, including infants and young children.
+These placements can occur after hours

 Short-term and medium-term care

+Your home could be a safe haven for children on an occasional basis.
 From time to time, parents and carers need a break from their caring role.
-Respite care is for short periods of time such as weekends, once a month or during school holidays.
+Respite care provides a secure home for children and young people in these situations, often only for short periods of time such as weekends, once a month or during school holidays.

 Intensive Therapeutic Care

-Adoption is a legal process that permanently transfers all parental rights and responsibilities from birth parents to adoptive parents.
-When children and young people cannot be safely restored to family, adoption offers them a secure, stable home.
-The child will still have contact with their birth parents, family and important people in their life.
+Adoption is a powerful and life-changing opportunity.
+When you adopt a child or young person, all parental rights and responsibilities are permanently moved from the birth parents to you, the adoptive parent.
+For children and young people who cannot be safely restored to their family, adoption offers them a secure, stable home for life.
+Should they wish to (and if circumstances allow), your adopted child can still have contact with their birth parents, family and important people in their life.